ariefhk/ariefhk/README.md

 <br><br>
 - 🎯 I'm currently focused on web development with JS Stacks.

-- 🌱 I'm also learning Go and TypeScript.
+- 🌱 I'm also learning PHP, Go and TypeScript.

 - 🙌 I’m open to collaborating, especially in JS Stacks.